juniepi/WaylandNvidiaFanCurveV2/README.md

 # WARNING DOES NOT WORK FOR THE TIME BEING!
 PLEASE USE WHEN YOU SEE THIS MESSAGE GET DELETED THANKS!

+Refer to the second known issue in regards to why this "doesnt" work :3 thanks for your time

 # Wayland x Nvidia FanCurveV2
 **``🌡️🔥 /Basic Information/ ❄️🌡️``**